 If it’s history and legend you want than this area has what you are looking for.
 There are many nearby archaeological sites dating back to the Iron Age that the history buffs in your crew will be fascinated by.
 It is said that here in Doolin and the Burren Region is where J.R.R.
 Tolkien got his inspiration for the famous ‘Lord of the Rings’ trilogy and so an annual Tolkien Festival takes place right next door in Lisdoonvarna.

 Doolin has a wide variety of places to stay.
 Whether you’re looking for Bed and Breakfast or Self-Catering there is an option for you.
 Accommodation in Doolin can book up early in the season so be sure to plan ahead if you are hoping to spend some time here.
 If you are having any trouble finding a place to stay there are also many great options close by in neighboring villages.
+You can visit the Doolin Tourism website for an up to date accommodation list also.

 The Aran Islands Ferry operates from Doolin Pier, Doolin, Co.
 Clare.
 The ferry service operates from March to late October, 7 days a week (including holidays).